 A poorly designed air control system can fail to give proper air flow and humidity control of an indoor air space, leading to serious bio-burden build up.
 This has been shown to lead to serious health effects in building occupants.
 The implication is that proper maintenance of the air handling unit goes a long way towards achieving ideal levels of good indoor air quality.
 Even a clean air conditioner will deliver several times the bioburden found in outside air.

 Small levels of contamination depositing inside the workings of an air handling system can lead to serious levels of contamination when the conditions of moisture and food source are right for further growth.

 Many studies show lower and lower levels of mould contamination lead to severe loss of health.
 SAN-AIRtm own studies agree with some reports from other health organisations around the world.

-Our results show that mould counts as low as 100 colonies per cubic meter of air lead to human respiratory system discomfort causing suppression of the immune system.
+Our research has found that mould counts as low as 100 colonies per cubic meter of air can lead to human respiratory system discomfort causing suppression of the immune system.
 Studies around the world show that normal outdoor air carries 50 to 600 bacteria and mould per 1,000 Litres of air

 Australian Standards Reference SAA/SNZ HB32:1995: Contamination by fungi or bacteria can develop on wet surfaces.
 It has been suggested that an acceptable level of airborne viable micro-organisms in occupied spaces is around 500 to 1000 colony forming units per cubic metre.
 Levels of 3000, 5000 and 10 000 have been associated with hypersensitivity pneumonitis outbreaks and it is generally thought that a level of 1000 is sufficient to warrant investigation and improvement (which is not to say that the air is unsafe or hazardous—such assessments require the services of medical practitioners and epidemiologists).